dart-lang/site-www/src/language/concurrency.md

 [web workers]: https://developer.mozilla.org/docs/Web/API/Web_Workers_API/Using_web_workers

-## Additional Resources
+## Additional resources

 - If you’re using many isolates, consider the [IsolateNameServer][] in Flutter, or the [pub package][] that clones the functionality for Dart applications not using Flutter.
-- Dart’s Isolates are an implementation of the [Actor model][].
+- Dart’s isolates are an implementation of the [Actor model][].
-- Additional documentation on Isolate APIs
+- Additional documentation on `Isolate` APIs:
     - [`Isolate.exit()`][]
     - [`Isolate.spawn()`][]
     - [`ReceivePort`][]